AdnaneX/smaterial/README.md

 ### Getting started
 To get up and running you need to fork this repository to your own git.
-After downloading the your newly created repository run `npm install` in your console / terminal.
+After downloading your newly created repository run `npm install` in your console / terminal.
 This will install files listed in package.json.
-After all files have installed you can just run `grunt` in your console / terminal.
+After all files have installed you can just run `gulp` in your console / terminal.
 This command will compress js and scss files.

 ### PHP files